-• Performance Improvement Plan (PIP): PIP is warranted when a student's behavior does not align with standards outlined in the course syllabus, handbook, and/or other UMSN expectations but has not reached the level of necessitating a clinical warning.
-Formal documentation and implementation of a plan for improvement established by the instructor and student is required.
+Performance Improvement Plan (PIP): The intent of the Performance Improvement Plan (PIP) is to clearly state and initiate faculty and student collaboration to address specific minor, correctable behavior related to attendance, clinical performance, or professionalism.
+PIP is warranted when a student's behavior does not align with standards outlined in the course syllabus, handbook, and/or other UMSN expectations but has not reached the level of necessitating a course warning.
+Formal collaboration, documentation, and implementation of a plan for improvement established by the instructor and student is required.
+If the PIP is not successfully fulfilled by the established due date, a Course Warning will be issued and filed in the student's academic record.